Large deviations for perturbed Gaussian processes and logarithmic asymptotic estimates for some exit probabilities: Introduction

 Among the processes in the literature that can be related to our results we cite the \emph{generalized grey Brownian motion}, which is a well-known example of model with random diffusivity (see e.g. \cite{SposiniChechkinSenoPagniniMetzler}).
 Here for completeness we recall some other references in the literature on generalized grey Brownian motion.
 We start with \cite{MuraMainardi} and \cite{MuraPagnini} which concern the univariate case (i.e. the case $p=1$ in this paper).
-A reference on the multivariate case is \cite{BockDesmettreDasilva}, where the authors investigate the representation of the generalized grey Brownian motion in terms of a weighted integral of a stochastic process which is a solution of a certain stochastic differential equation.
-In \cite{BockDesmettreDasilva} the authors also highlight some connections between the univariate case and the multivariate case (see eqs.
+Two references on the multivariate case are \cite{BockDesmettreDasilva} and \cite{BockGrothausOrge}; some connections between the univariate case and the multivariate case are highlighted in \cite{BockDesmettreDasilva} (see eqs.
 (8) and (9) in that reference; see also \cite{MentrelliPagnini} cited therein).